sauls/widget/Readme.md

 ### What it lacks?

-* **Assets** - At the moment it does not have a `js` and `css` management support.
-Maybe your created widgets depend on custom styles or has additional javascript code, this lack of support is planned in future releases.
+* **Assets** - At the moment it does not have a `js` and `css` management support, but support for `js` and `css` is planned in future versions.

 * **Integrations** - At the moment this library has only `twig` template engine integration.

 ### What is a Widget?

-Widget as mentioned above is a standalone, reusable and highly customizable class that can be used anywhere in the view multiple times with different configurations.
+Widget is a standalone, reusable and highly customizable class that can be used anywhere in the view multiple times with different configurations.
 There is two types of widgets:

 * Widget
 * ViewWidget